-From the Spring 2019 edition of Ministry & Leadership, Scott Swain writes about Immigration and the Kingdom of God, directing us to some key points we can glean from the Bible on this topic.
+From the Spring 2019 edition of Ministry & Leadership, Dr. Scott Redd writes about Immigration and the Kingdom of God, directing us to some key points we can glean from the Bible on this topic.

 As the Constitution declares, the United States is a nation “of the people,” and the people love to argue about politics.
 If you have ever experienced or read about life in a dictatorship, you quickly learn that political debate, much less discussion, about current affairs is discouraged.
 In America, however, political opining is as much a natural right as any.